aragon/AGPs/AGPs/AGP-71.md

 **The new funding requested in this AGP is necessary for Nest to run efficiently, at least until ANV-4.**

 #### The Nest DAO
-Provided AGP-XX passes, the Nest DAO will have full control over the grant amounts (in DAI/ANT) and the selection of grantees.
+Provided AGP-71 passes, the Nest DAO will have full control over the grant amounts (in DAI/ANT) and the selection of grantees.
 Otherwise, the Aragon Association will continue running the program.

 ## Recipient information